Unleashing the Power of Graph Data Augmentation on Covariate Distribution Shift: Introduction

-Covariate shift is in stark contrast to correlation shift \syd{\wrt causal and environmental features of data.
-Specifically, from a data generation view, causal features are the substructures of the entire graphs that truly reflect the predictive property of data, while their complementary parts are the environmental features that are noncausal to the predictions.} \syd{Following prior studies \citep{arjovsky2019invariant,DIR}, we assume causal features are stable and invariant across distributions, in contrast to the environmental features.} Correlation shift denotes that environments and labels establish inconsistent statistical correlations in training and test data; whereas, covariate shift means that the environmental features in test data are unseen in training data \citep{ye2022ood,wiles2021fine,gui2022good}.
-For example, in Figure \ref{fig:teaser}, the environmental features \textit{ladder} and \textit{tree} are different in training and test data, which forms the covariate shift ($\leftrightarrow$).
-Taking molecular property predictions as another example, functional groups (\eg nitrogen dioxide (NO$_{2}$)) are causal features that determine the \syd{predictive} property of molecules.
-While scaffolds (\eg carbon rings) are irrelevant patterns \citep{wu2018moleculenet}, which can be seen as the environments.
-In practice, we often need to use molecular graphs collected in the past to train models, hoping that the models can predict the properties of molecules with new scaffolds in the future \citep{hu2020open}.
+Considering a toy example in Figure \ref{fig:teaser}, the environmental features \textit{ladder} and \textit{tree} are different in training and test data, which forms the covariate shift.
+Taking molecular property predictions as another example, functional groups (\eg nitrogen dioxide (NO$_{2}$)) are stable to determine the predictive property of molecules \cite{sui2021causal,yang2022learning}.
+Whereas, scaffolds (\eg carbon rings) are usually patterns irrelevant to the molecule properties, which can be seen as environmental features \cite{gui2022good,wu2018moleculenet}.
+In practice, we often need to use molecules collected in the past to train models, expecting that the models can predict the properties of molecules with new scaffolds in the future \cite{hu2020open,gui2022good,wu2018moleculenet}.